nishittated/TypeColor/LATEX.md

-Require details about this software - LATEX
+Require details about this software - LaTeX